Skip to content

 Protein: 5 g

 This KIND Raspberry Granola has a lower calorie count, thanks to its limited added sugars and fat.
 It's made with five different whole grains, including oats, millet, buckwheat, amaranth, and quinoa.
-This cereal also contains cranberries, raspberries, and chia seeds, which together add additional fiber, antioxidants, omega-3s, and other beneficial bioactive compounds.
+This cereal also contains cranberries, raspberries, and chia seeds, adding additional fiber, antioxidants, omega-3s, and other beneficial bioactive compounds.

 Udi's Gluten Free Au Naturel Granola